 - Use the ECO Guide* which indicates how fuel-efficiently the car is being driven.

-- For lower fuel consumption, activate Drive mode ECOwhich can further reduce fuel consumption.
+- For lowest fuel consumption, activate Drive mode ECOwhich can further reduce fuel consumption.

 Applies to automatic gearbox.

 - Use the Eco Coastfreewheel function - engine braking will cease and the car's kinetic energy can be used to freewheel for longer distances.

 - Drive in the highest gear possible, adapted to the current traffic situation and road - lower engine speeds result in lower fuel consumption.
 Use the gear shift indicator.

 - Drive at a steady speed and keep a good distance to other vehicles and objects to minimise braking.

 - High speed results in increased fuel consumption - the wind resistance increases with speed.

 - Do not run the engine to operating temperature at idling speed, but rather drive with a normal load right after starting - a cold engine consumes more fuel than a warm one.

 - Drive with the correct air pressure in the tyres and check this regularly - select ECO tyre pressure for best results, see Tyres - approved tyre pressures.

 - Choice of tyres can affect fuel consumption - seek advice on suitable tyres from a dealer.